Changissnz/nu_merchant_principal/README.md

 the Game of Spilling Secrets; the secrets belong to the spectated, most unwelcoming to the vulture.
 This particular game becomes very complicated when the spectators, all vultures, are not strongly allied with each other.
-Situations of weakly-connected and adversarial-transformed alliances have been described in the section Shifty and Shifting Alliances Pt.
+The concept of weakly-connected alliances, a fair term for vultures not beholden to a solid alignment, were described in the section Shifty and Shifting Alliances Pt.
 II.